 When medicine is the only source of such information, what we get is hospitals, like Burnberry Hospital in Vancouver, Canada, with an outbreak of C Diff raging through the hospital without a single word of warning to the public.
 They don’t want a bad reputation.
 They don’t want a decrease in revenue.
 They do not want to protect your life as much as they want to protect their image and income.

 This page is so long I probably should end it here and post the rest somewhere else.

 The job of a Community Patient Agency would be to keep tabs on enough patients and enough providers to be able to inform you of what the local health problems are, when to seek treatment, and where treatment is safe and affordable according to the experiences of other patients in your area.

 Such an agency would need to be paid directly by patients, not by insurance companies or hospitals or governmental programs.
 Loyalties become skewed to whoever writes the checks.
 It must be patients directly paying the Community Patient Agency to make sure that its loyalties are strictly to them.

 A piece of those fees could go to maintaining regional and state offices for broader oversight comparing how different community agencies operate so that lessons learned in one place might more easily be adopted in other places, and to help keep people honest, level headed and focused on the goal.

-We need to create a career track for people who would like to be Billy Beane in health care so that there are people on our side in every community to end the situation in which we have no choice but to put blind faith in health care professionals who won't report graft and abuse let alone protect us from it, and who don't even know that about themselves (see Medical Reporting on this site).
+We need to create a career track for people who would like to be in health care so that there are people on the side of patients in every community to end the situation in which we have no choice but to put blind faith in health care professionals who won’t report graft and abuse let alone protect us from it, and who don’t even know that about themselves (see Medical Reporting on this site).

 Career Track to Create a Field of Advocates